With a new curriculum being implemented, some pages are still in draft form. We're working on it!

 Teamwork and responsibility are an essential part of our curriculum and we enable children to take on key roles, becoming involved in the community through membership of the school council, fundraising efforts to support local and international causes and caring for our environment.

-Our Bee Rules, PSHE lessons and assemblies promote positive attitudes, which reflect the values and skills needed for learning now, and for future success.
+Our school rules, PSHE lessons and assemblies promote positive attitudes, which reflect the values and skills needed for learning now, and for future success.
 These values are reinforced through our Dojo system where all aspects of a child’s successes are valued and rewarded.
 As part of our community celebrations it is important to staff and pupils that parents are included.

-Children leave Earl Soham with a sense of unity and are proud that their achievements and attainment.
-Our goal is that they leave with the confidence and skills needed to be learners for life.
+Children leave Earl Soham with the confidence and skills needed to be learners for life.

 Curriculum Content: Long Term Plan

-Our long term plan gives an overview of the content covered in each theme over our four year rolling programme. it is shown in the file below.
+Our long term plans give an overview of the content covered in each class over our two year rolling programme.
+We are currently in Year B

 Progression between KS1 and KS2